open/close all folders

 - Overly Long Name: Her full name is a minor example: Vasilisa Sabina Rhea Dragomir.

-- Parental Abandonment: Her parents and brother died in a car crash.
+- Parental Abandonment: Her parents and brother died in a car crash two years before the beginning of the series.

 - Princess Classic: She fits all the bullet points of refined royalty.
 She is actual royalty by birth, she is a Messianic Archetype (though not a virgin), she is beautiful, good with animals, wears elegant clothes, and needs protection from her guardians.

-- Proper Lady: She is gentle, strong-willed, a Socialite, she is loyal to the people she cares about, she has proper manners, is kind-hearted and beautiful, and naturally upper class.
+- Proper Lady: She is gentle, strong-willed, a Socialite, is loyal to the people she cares about, has proper manners, is kind-hearted and beautiful, and is naturally upper-class.

 - Psychic Link: She and Rose have a one-sided mental bond through which Rose can see through her eyes at will.
 This comes from the fact that she used her rare ability to control the element Spirit to unknowingly bring Rose back to life after a car accident.
 Her power is also Power at a Price and can make her very depressed or downright insane with overuse, and Rose can take the effects away from her and suffer them herself.

 - Rebellious Princess: She is dating a bad boy in Christian Ozera.
-She is mostly obedient to Queen Tatiana Ivashkov, but rebelling against her mentor's expectations when it comes to her dating life.
+She is mostly obedient to Queen Tatiana Ivashkov, but rebels against her mentor's expectations when it comes to her dating life.

-- Red Oni, Blue Oni: The blue to Rose's Red.
-She tends to be obedient, reserved, and intellectual.
-In contast to the passionate, defiant, often violent and impulsive Rose.
+- Red Oni, Blue Oni: The blue to Rose's red.
+She tends to be obedient, reserved, and intellectual, in contrast to the passionate, defiant, often violent and impulsive Rose.

 - Self-Harm: She used to cut herself when depressed.

 - The Smart Girl: She has excellent and consistently high grades.
-She later uses her intellect to investigate a regicide and simultaneously work on the mental challenges presented to potential Queens.
+She later uses her intellect to investigate a regicide and simultaneously work on the mental challenges presented to candidates in the running to become the Moroi monarch.
 She does well on both fronts.

 - Soul Power: Her brand of magic.
 She uses spiritual energy for a variety of effects.